GLOBAL MARKETS-Shares extend rally, euro firm in pre-ECB jockeying

 * But AB Bernstein says OPEC cuts are about to bite (Updates prices)

-* European, Asian shares gain, S&P 500 set to touch record high
+* European, Asian shares gain, S&P 500 set to touch new record high

 * Dollar reaches 10-week peak vs yen; euro steady before ECB meeting